CestLucas/Miscellaneous-NLP/README.md

 # Miscellaneous-NLP
-Some miscellaneous Python scripts for NLP.
-Projects including a Naive Bayes spam filter,  a Naive Bayes generative model and a tagger.
+Some miscellaneous Python scripts for NLP including a Naive Bayes spam filter, a Naive Bayes generative model and a tagger.